Kotov584/TgWork/README.md

 # TgWork
-TgWork - Mini PHP framework for building telegram bots using PHP
+TgWork - Mini framework for building telegram bots using PHP